tunahansozener/Remote-Sensing/README.md

-A work in which I took the photo with Landsat 8 and made band by band analysis on it.
+A work in which took the photo with Landsat 8 and made band by band analysis on it.